|

 credits?
 How many?
 Does it provide options

-for receiving college credit by examination or prior
+for receiving college credit by examination, prior

 - Courses are presented at acceptable times and formats.